RSE-Sheffield/RSEAdmin/README.md

 random_project_and_allocation_data()
 ```

 This will populate your development/production database with test data.
 To reset the database delete the db.sqlite3 file and remove any files from `rse/migrations` (except `__init__.py`).
+You will then need to rebuild the database using makemigrations and migrate.

 ## Creating an Admin user